What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 For higher-risk patients, antiviral medications like Tamiflu (Oseltamivir) can be prescribed preferably within 48 hours of symptom onset.
 These medications can help lessen symptoms, speed up recovery by 1-2 days, and prevent complications like pneumonia.

-The most effective way to prevent influenza in Singapore is through annual flu vaccination.
+The most effective way to prevent influenza in Singapore is through annual flu and COVID-19 vaccination or booster.
 Singaporeans are eligible for government subsidies under the National Childhood and Adult Immunisation Schedules if they meet specific criteria.
 Refer to this MOH resource for more details.

 For children, you can learn more about our vaccination offerings, including using the Child Development Account (CDA) or Baby Bonus cash gift to cover vaccination costs.